anjalibshah/anjalibshah.github.io/_posts/2016-02-04-Elevating-Healthcare-Experience.md

 ### Putting It All Together

-The final product (outcome of my analyses) focuses on using
+The final product (outcome of my analyses) focuses on using the following three models to solve the problem:

+1. Mann-Whitney U test to determine the optimal number of patients per provider
+2. Forecasting patient volume to have enough providers onsite to maintain 	optimum patients per provider ratios
+3. Logistic regression model to determine the probability of receiving good scores by day of the week and patients per provider ratio.